w1ldcrow/Teste---Target-Sistemas/README.md

 ## Repository Structure

 - `reverseString.js`: JavaScript file containing the implementation of the `reverseString` function.
-- `isFibonacci`: JavaScript file containing the implementation of the `isFibonacci` function.
+- `isFibonacci.js`: JavaScript file containing the implementation of the `isFibonacci` function.

 ## Usage